 “Show her to us!
 Let us see the priestess!”

 The pelting of the hail had died down, but this sound was replaced by the beat of a new drum.
-More and more of the mob picked up pebbles, and chipped pieces of plaster, and cracked stone that had crumbled from the fence.
-Some of them launched their rocks at the wooden doors of the temple, but soon enough a handful had turned in Kanna’s direction.
+More and more hands inside the mob picked up pebbles, and chipped pieces of plaster, and cracked stone that had crumbled from the fence.
+Some of them launched their rocks at the wooden doors of the temple, but soon enough a few had turned in Kanna’s direction.

 Startled at their posture, Kanna frantically looked around.
 Military trucks were coming to a screeching halt to either side of her.
 Packs of soldiers unloaded in droves.
 The rage in the eyes of the people who stared at her from across the path reached her even through all the smoke of the incinerators.